Skip to content

 About the Position

-The Tribal Project Director will support Native Americans in Philanthropy’s (NAP) Tribal Vision Community Partnership (TCVP) efforts to advance Tribal sovereignty through infrastructure development and economic self-determination.
+The Tribal Project Director will support Native Americans in Philanthropy’s (NAP) Tribal Community Vision Partnership (TCVP) efforts to advance Tribal sovereignty through infrastructure development and economic self-determination.
 This position focuses on helping Tribes plan, design, and finance projects under the Indian Self-Determination and Education Assistance Act (ISDEAA, Public Law 93-638) and specifically its Section 105(l) leasing provisions.

 The Tribal Project Director will work directly with Tribal governments, philanthropic partners, and federal agencies to develop projects, align financial and legal structures, and help attract blended capital from philanthropy, CDFIs, and private investors to strengthen Tribal economic sovereignty.